-Detailed Instructions - Finalizing Evaluation Status: This process is much easier if iteratively completed by the project lead (or crew manager) throughout the season (e.g., after each trip or every 2 weeks).
+Detailed Instructions - Finalizing Evaluation Status: This process is much easier if iteratively completed by the project lead (or data collector manager) throughout the season (e.g., after each trip or every 2 weeks).

 - 1. Finalize 'EvalStatus' for all sampled reaches (these steps can be done by the BLM project lead or others). - a.
 Review the Data Summary and ensure all QAQC is completed.
-See the Lotic Data Management and Lotic AIM Technology Manuals for more information. - b.
-Change the 'EvalStatus' column to say "Sampled- Data summary reviewed". - 2.
+See the Lotic Data Management and Lotic AIM Technology manuals for more information. - b.
+Change the 'EvalStatus' column to "Sampled- Data summary reviewed". - 2.
 Finalize 'EvalStatus' for all reaches classified as "Not sampled". - a.
-The BLM project lead must approve any point classified as "Not Sampled-Not yet BLM approved" by the end of the field season.
+The BLM project lead must approve any point classified as "Not Sampled- Not yet BLM approved" by the end of the field season.
 Review all comments and 'NotSampledEvidence1' and 'NotSampledEvidence2' to ensure you agree with the 'EvalStatus' and 'ReasonNotSampled'. - b.
 If the reach was classified as "Not sampled" during field evaluation: - i.
 Review field and office information: - 1.
-Comments, directions, notes provided to the crew, previous evaluation information. - 2.
-Crew's comments, pictures, notes from the field visit. - ii.
-Determine if the crew made the correct classification and edit the Points layer. - 1.
-If there is agreement by the BLM project lead or the crew manager: - a.
-BLM project lead should update the 'EvalStatus' attribute in the Points layer to "Not Sampled - BLM Approved" and make sure the 'ReasonNotSampled' matches the reason the crew selected. - b.
-Crew managers should update the 'EvalStatus' column in the Points layer to "Not Sampled - Not Yet BLM Approved" and make sure the 'ReasonNotSampled' matches the reason the crew selected. - 2.
-If there is disagreement with the crew, decide whether the point should be reattempted, or if there is a different reason the point was not sampled.
+Comments, directions, notes provided to data collectors, previous evaluation information. - 2.
+Data collector's comments, pictures, notes from the field visit. - ii.
+Determine if the data collectors made the correct classification and edit the Points layer. - 1.
+If there is agreement by the BLM project lead or the data collector manager: - a.
+BLM project lead should update the 'EvalStatus' attribute in the Points layer to "Not Sampled BLM Approved" and make sure the 'ReasonNotSampled' matches the reason data collectors selected. - b.
+Data collector managers should update the 'EvalStatus' column in the Points layer to "Not Sampled Not Yet